cggh/panoptes/documentation/importdata/importsettings/datatable.rst

   The primary key should refer to a column containing a unique value for each record in the table.
   Optionally, this parameter can be set to '``AutoKey``' to instruct the software to automatically generate a primary key.

+ItemTitle:
+  *Text.* A  `handlebars <http://handlebarsjs.com/>`_ template.
+Defaults to the primary key.
+  The rendered template will be used when a data item title is needed.

 SortDefault
   *Property ID (required)*.
 Specifies the property ID (i.e. column name in the ``data`` source file) used as the default sort field.